bernas12/Portfolio/README.md

 Terraform   ->  By using an IaC tool, like Terraform, it is possible to deploy the necessary AWS services for the application ready to start working.

+DevOps Pipeline -> Project for creating a CI/CD pipeline to be alble to delevolp the application usig terraform